-Wondering what to you should do in Scotland?
-Here are 3 suggestions revolving around Walkers, Whales and Whisky in Scotland.
+Wondering what you should do in Scotland?
+Here are three suggestions revolving around Walkers, Whales and Whisky in Scotland.

 Walkers Shortbread in Scotland

-First and foremost it has to be Walkers Shortbread.
-Shortbread is synonmous with Scotland and Walkers Shortbread is recognised throughout the World so whilst you are visiting check out the home of Walkers Shortbread.
+First and foremost, it has to be Walker’s Shortbread.
+Shortbread is synonymous with Scotland, and Walkers Shortbread is recognised worldwide, so whilst visiting, check out the home of Walkers Shortbread.

-Secondly we have many attractions for Walkers as in Hiking.
-If you are visiting Scotland be prepared to spend time out in the fresh air enjoying some sensational walks.
-With Beaches, Castles, Mountain, Moorland, Drovers Routes and so much more to explore.
-Scotland is an outdoors destination and perfect for socially distanced staycations.
-Spend time visiting Neolithic sites, wander around a quiet loch, explore a hidden glen.
-There is something truly mesmeric about the scenery in Scotland that makes you want to be out in the Open Air exploring and enjoying.
+Secondly, we have many attractions for Walkers, as in Hiking.
+If you are visiting Scotland, be prepared to spend time in the fresh air enjoying sensational walks with Beaches, Castles, mountains, Moorland, Drovers Routes, and so much more to explore.
+Scotland is an outdoor destination and perfect for socially distanced staycations.
+Spend time visiting Neolithic sites, wander around a quiet loch, and explore a hidden glen.
+There is something genuinely mesmeric about the scenery in Scotland that makes you want to be out in the Open Air exploring and enjoying.

-If you are into long distance walking you have even more choice on offer and can find out about more walks here.
+If you are into long-distance walking, you have even more options and can find out about more walks here.

 Whales in Scotland

-Well yes we have whales in Scotland.
-The best areas for spotting Orcas tend to be West Coast Scotland and the Shetland Isles.
-However where we are situated here at Blervie House overlooking the Moray Firth not only do we have a superb microclimate due to the fact the Gulf Stream ends in the Moray Firth but we also have a incredible range of plankton producing rich feeding grounds.
-These feeding grounds attract species of all sizes from salmon, to seals, to dolphins, porpoise, minke whales and my favourite Orcas.
+Well, yes, we have whales in Scotland.
+The best areas for spotting Orcas are West Coast Scotland and the Shetland Isles.
+However, where we are situated here at Blervie House overlooking the Moray Firth, we have a superb microclimate because the Gulf Stream ends in the Moray Firth and an incredible range of plankton-producing rich feeding grounds.
+These feeding grounds attract species of all sizes, from salmon, seals, dolphins, porpoises, minke whales and my favourite, Orcas.

-Therefore it is not uncommon for Orcas to be seen in the Moray Firth and I have even had the pleasure of seeing Humpback Whales in the distance off the coast of Burghead.
-Of course there are no guarantees and where these Whales roam depends on the weather, their feeding opportunities and the time of year.
-The same Orcas can be seen off the coast of Iceland, Orkney and here in the Moray Firth.
+Therefore it is not uncommon for Orcas to be seen in the Moray Firth, and I have even had the pleasure of seeing Humpback Whales in the distance off the coast of Burghead.
+Of course, there are no guarantees, and where these Whales roam depends on the weather, their feeding opportunities and the time of year.
+The same Orcas can be seen off the coast of Iceland, Orkney and in the Moray Firth.

-So with no guarantees of seeing whales I can certainly recommend taking a wildlife watching cruise from either Findhorn, Lossiemouth or indeed Inverness.
-One thing I can guarantee you is that the community will have an idea which pods are where and when they are likely to be around.
-Everytime I take a trip I learn more about the marine wildlife off our coast and appreciate more of Scotland’s offerings.
+So if you enjoy dolphin and whale watching, I recommend taking a wildlife-watching cruise from Findhorn, Lossiemouth or, indeed, Inverness.
+I can guarantee that the community will know which pods are where and when they are likely to be around.
+Every time I take a trip, I learn more about the marine wildlife off our coast and appreciate more of Scotland’s offerings.

 Whisky in Scotland

 Whisky in Scotland needs no introduction.
-Of course if the home of Single Malt is your reason for visiting you will already be planning your trip around you favourite distilleries.
-If so my recommendation is to check their websites and make sure you have your visits booked so you don’t miss out.
-If you are like many of our other visitors a visit to a distillery is on the cards because you are in Scotland.
-Like many things these days your choice of Scotch is a matter of personal taste or experience.
+Of course, if the home of Single Malt is your reason for visiting, you will already be planning your trip around your favourite distilleries.
+If so, I recommend checking their websites and ensuring your visits are booked so you don’t miss out.
+If you are like many of our other visitors, visiting a distillery is on the cards because you are in Scotland.
+Like many things, your choice of Scotch is a matter of personal taste or experience.

-Surrounding us here at Blervie House we have 51 distilleries each with their own unique taste, location and history.
+Surrounding us here at Blervie House, we have 51 distilleries, each with its unique taste, location and history.
 We are always happy to help you choose a distillery to visit or even book a private tasting here at the house.